 Unfortunately, the Montreal Convention doesn’t apply for flights that stay within the US.
 This is where opting for travel insurance may come in handy.
-If you purchase travel insurance you may be able to file a claim to get money back for unexpected costs.
+If you purchase travel insurance you may be able to file a claim to get money back for unexpected costs if you miss your self-transfer flight.
 If you planned enough time between flights but a delay causes you to miss the second leg of your trip your travel insurance plan may have you covered.

 One of the big advantages of a normal connecting flight is that if disruption causes you to miss a connection, the airline still has the obligation to get you to your final destination.

-In addition, if your flight is covered by EC 261 you may be entitled to compensation too.
+In addition, if your flight is covered by EC 261 you may be entitled to up to $700 in compensation too.
 Even within the US where there’s no legal basis for compensation you can still go to their customer service counter for options to get to your intended destination, and possibly receive vouchers to make your wait less costly.

-With a self connecting flight the itineraries are independent.
+With self-transfer flights, the itineraries are independent.
 That means your first carrier is only responsible for making sure you get to that first destination, not the second.